-Ed 200.20 Curriculum and Methods of Teaching Reading in the Content Area

-Interns explore intensive research-based reading and language arts methodologies appropriate for all students including English Learners, Standard English Learners and students with disabilities.
-Interns are provided with the necessary tools to teach reading in the content area, including specific strategies to develop Interns' ability to teach reading in way that meet students' individual needs.
+Ed 200.20 Curriculum and Methods of Teaching Reading in the Content Area to develop Interns' ability to teach reading in way that meet students' individual needs.
 Classroom textbooks are used to assist in the integration of literacy skills within subject material.
 The course also includes strategies for intensive vocabulary development for English Learners and struggling readers, and explicitly addresses the four domains of language arts: reading writing, listening and speaking.